 - Know your timings – most exhibitions have a cut-off time when the show doors will open, as well as peak times when attendees will arrive and when it will be quiet.
 Ask the organisers, or previous exhibitors, for this schedule.

-- Provide a staff briefing – before the doors open make sure your on-booth stand staff know exactly what’s expected of them.
-From what to wear, to where they should stand and how they should approach visitors.
-A sales strategy will ensure your booth is setup for success.
+- Provide a staff briefing – before the doors open to make sure your on-booth stand staff know exactly what’s expected of them.
+From what to wear, where they should stand and how they should approach visitors.
+A sales strategy will ensure your booth is set up for success.

 - Collect data – every exhibitor needs a way to collect attendee details.
 Many will use the method of scanning badges but you could also use an iPad with a sign-up form (which will take care of GDPR requirements) or something more creative like a polaroid headshot to help you remember who was who.